nikiwlan/BA-Deepfake-Detection-Utils/Datasets/preprocess_datasets/README.md

     ```

 3. **Execute the Script to Crop the Mouths**:
-    Use the script `preprocessing/extract_mouths.py` available in the LipForensics repository.
+    Use the adjusted script `preprocessing/cropped_mouhts/crop_mouths.py`.
 This script will crop the mouth regions from the frames based on the detected landmarks.

 4. **Rename Directories and Files**:
     After processing, you need to rename the directories and files to maintain a consistent structure.
 Use the script `./additional_scripts/rename_directories_and_files.py` to rename directories and files as required.